shirleyzzr1/azenta_driver/README.md

 This command sets the amount of time the sealing proccess will take and the temperature the plate shall be sealed at.
 <p>&nbsp;</p>

-## High Level Concepts
-1. Peeler information is initialized
-2. When a command is called a corresponding string is sent to the peeler.
-3. The Peeler interprets this string and ouputs data/performs an action accordingly.
-4. Python interprets output data from Peeler and displays messages while decoding error messages.

-<p>&nbsp;</p>

 ## Python Dependencies
 Code developed and tested with Python 3.9.12